Hooked Fisherman

 Two complete setups for the price of one decent single combo

-Includes line already spooled — genuinely ready to fish
+Includes line already spooled and ready to fish out of the box

-Tip sensitivity is acceptable for perch and pickerel jigging
+Tip sensitivity holds up for perch and pickerel jigging

 Cons